iccsw/iccsw.doc.ic.ac.uk.2017/contents/index.md

 that are current in computer science research.
 The workshop welcomes all research students in the field of computer science.

-Following the success of the first four editions of the workshop&mdash;[ICCSW'15](http://iccsw.doc.ic.ac.uk/2015), [ICCSW'14](http://iccsw.doc.ic.ac.uk/2014), [ICCSW'13](http://iccsw.doc.ic.ac.uk/2013),
+Following the success of the first five editions of the workshop&mdash;[ICCSW'15](http://iccsw.doc.ic.ac.uk/2015), [ICCSW'14](http://iccsw.doc.ic.ac.uk/2014), [ICCSW'13](http://iccsw.doc.ic.ac.uk/2013),